mgriebling/SwiftMath/README.md

 ### Example

-The [SwiftMathDemo](https://github.com/mgriebling/SwiftMathDemo) is a Swift version of the Objective-C demo included in `iosMath` that uses `SwiftMath` as a Swift package dependency.
+The [SwiftMathDemo](https://github.com/mgriebling/SwiftMathDemo) is a SwiftUI version of the Objective-C demo included in `iosMath` that uses `SwiftMath` as a Swift package dependency.

 ### Advanced configuration